 What do you think?
 Is that just poetry?
 Or is it possible to cultivate a love for God’s Word that exceeds our desire for material wealth?
 And if it’s possible, what qualities must we have to routinely find treasure in the Bible?

-If only the Bible came with a metal detector
+If only the Bible came with a treasure detector

 A few years ago my wife gave me a metal detector for my birthday.
 One of the first things I discovered is that treasure hunting is hard work.
 I’ve spent hours crawling around on my knees looking for lost coins and jewelry.
 I’ve blistered my hands digging holes in the property surrounding our home.
 While I’ve had a lot of fun, I’ve never found anything of great value.

 My sister-in-law, Janet, is a better treasure hunter than I am.
 She routinely finds coins and rings and other interesting artifacts.
 I imagine that’s because she’s more consistent and spends a lot more time at it than I do.
 (And she probably read the instructions that came with her metal detector.)